 Common prescription drugs used for abuse

 Apart from smoking, drugs like heroin, cocaine, barbiturates, nicotine and opioids are mostly used for addiction.
 These are mostly chemicals while excluding a few plant products .
 Some addictive substances are derived from flowers, while a few substances are derived from fungi also.
 Most of these substances will enter directly into the nervous system and create a sense of euphoria (happiness) and in their absence, a person feels, loneliness, disconnected from others while a few individuals behave bizarrely.
 Some drugs used are prescription or off-label substances in smaller doses but as the dosage is increased, they become lethal.
 The most common prescription agents used are depressants, anxiolytics, sleep inducers, and pain relievers so an addicted person can easily get dependent on them.
 Most of these drugs cause suicidal thinking and emotional disturbances that take a longer period of time to recover.
 Many abusive drugs are prescription-based, for example, barbiturates (a class of drugs used for soothing and encouraging sleep), pain killers especially morphine and pethidine used for pain management after surgery and sometimes they are prescribed for patients with serious trauma due to accidents.
 One of the studies suggested, rates of abuse for different medicines varied like for pain medication (9.3%), stimulant medication (5.4%), sedative or anxiety medication in about 2.9%v of people, while the sleep medication is abused by 2.0% of the total drug users.
 Some of the important substances being abused are described below.

 Cannabis, Coca, and Poppy

 These are plant products capable of producing addiction, they are extracted from roots, flowers and leaves.
 They are used by drying and powdering them.
 Cannabis, also known as marijuana among is a psychoactive drug extracted from the Cannabis plant used primarily for medical or recreational purposes.
-Cocaine is extracted from the coca plant which is still in use on certain major surgeries.
-Although these plants proved to be useful but they have serious side effects like depression, organ damage, and psychological illnesses.
+Cocaine is extracted from the coca plant which is still in use for certain major surgeries.
+Although these plants proved to be useful, they have serious side effects like depression, organ damage, and psychological illnesses.